 Avian awareness and avoidance training

-IntroductionKiwi and bird aversion training helps reduce native ground-dwelling birds being killed or disturbed by dogs.
+IntroductionKiwi and bird avoidance training helps reduce native ground-dwelling birds being killed or disturbed by dogs.

 Where dogs can be trained